Hofstede’s 6 Cultural Dimensions Examples

 Low Power Distance

-Low power distance refers to a culture where less powerful people do not accept unequal power distribution in society easily.
-It means the acceptance of equity and equality between high- and low-status members of society.
-The member of the community practices fairness and interdependence activities in society.
-People in a low PDI society are pragmatic; hence, they are less orientated to traditional values.
+Low power distance refers to a culture in which less powerful people do not readily accept unequal power distribution in society.
+It means accepting equity and equality between high- and low-status members of society.
+Members of the community practice fairness and interdependence in society.
+People in a low PDI society are pragmatic; hence, they are less oriented to traditional values.
 They also complain about the subsisting inequity between high- and low-status members in communities and organizations.

 Examples of Low Power Distance Countries

-Austria, Israel, Denmark, New Zealand, Norway, Germany, and the United Kingdom are examples of low power distance countries in 2023.
-According to Hofstede’s cultural dimensions theory, Austria has achieved the lowest PDI country with 11, following Israel with 13, Denmark with 18, New Zealand with 22, Norway with 31, Germany with 35, and the United Kingdom with 35.
-People from these countries do not accept the inequity between high and low-influential people in society, community, and organization.
+Austria, Israel, Denmark, New Zealand, Norway, Germany, and the United Kingdom are examples of low-power-distance countries in 2023.
+According to Hofstede’s cultural dimensions theory, Austria has the lowest PDI score at 11, followed by Israel at 13, Denmark at 18, New Zealand at 22, Norway at 31, Germany at 35, and the United Kingdom at 35.
+People from these countries do not accept the inequity between high- and low-influence people in society, communities, and organizations.
 They also raise their voices against injustice and discrimination in society.

 Example of Low Power Distance Index Countries in 2022- Hofstede’s Cultural Dimensions

-Differences Between High and Low Power Distance Culture
+Differences Between High and Low Power Distance Cultures

 High Power Distance Culture